Baptist Health Neuroscience | Spine Center Network

 DOWNLOAD BROCHURE

-ABOUT BAPTIST HEALTH SPINE CENTER
+ABOUT BAPTIST HEALTH NEUROSCIENCE

 For the person with back and neck pain, the journey through treatment can be agonizing.
 The patient often has to travel to one office for a physician visit, to another office for X-ray, then to another office for therapy, etc.